Carbon Cycle Steps: Most of the time, carbon is called as the “chemical building block of life” because living organisms

 - The excess carbons from the short term cycling are stored into the “long term” reservoir until they are removed after a long time.

-Here is the beautiful video produced by NASA supercomputer project which shows the CO2 emission from our earth by combining various several Satellite file and earth system models.
+Here is the beautiful video produced by NASA supercomputer project which shows the CO2 emission from our earth by combining various several Satellite images and earth system models.
 You can read more about this project here.

 Importance of Carbon Cycle